psychemedia/island-storynotes/carus-wilson/02-telling.md

 And so it was, a year after publishing "Tempters and Tempted" and upsetting the boroughmen of Newport, Carus Wilson wrote *another* New Year's tract — "Portsmouth in Flames" — and I *have* managed to track a copy of this one down, albeit as part of a collection of tracts published by the Ipswich Temperance Society.
 Which perhaps gives you a clue as to its theme.

-The pamphlet appears to be a response to Carus Wilson's encounters with the "haunts of immorality" and "the bars of the gin palaces" in and around Portsmouth, estabishments which "fanned the flames of sin" and "layed waste the dearest interests of immortal beings".
+The pamphlet appears to be a response to Carus Wilson's encounters with the "haunts of immorality" and "the bars of the gin palaces" in and around Portsmouth, establishments which "fanned the flames of sin" and "layed waste the dearest interests of immortal beings".

 In particular, he layed the charge of sin not at the patrons of the bars and gin palaces and other "strongholds of Satan", but at the brewers and distillers, who would stoke the flames of sin in Portsmouth, fling souls on to the fires of hell, wholesale, as if they were faggots.
 He took heart that some of them were already "beginning to tremble at the prospect of their future reckoning", although he wondered at "the consciences of these men" and how "they expect to compose themselves on a dying pillow, or to stand in the judgment day" when the "flame of divine judgement" will surely make its ruling against them.